JaafarRammal/jaafarrammal.github.io/docs/pages/projects.md

 This project was part of Year 3 Embed Systems at Imperial College, and was done in a group of 4.
 The goal was to explore real-time systems by building a music synthesiser.
 Our final deliverable supported advanced features such as track recording and overlay, polyphone, varying BPM, and multiple instruments.
 More details can be found on the [project page](https://raii-baby.web.app).
 You can also [view the demo on youtube](https://www.youtube.com/watch?v=6zuwbCWyY9g).

+## Hardware Accelerator

+This project was part of Year 3 Digital System Design at Imperial College, and was done in a pairs with Marian Lukac.

 ## MIPS-C Compiler

 ## MIPS Simulator